dagmoller/whatsapp-electron/README.md

-# whatsapp-electron
+# WhatsApp Electron
-Simple WhatsApp Client built on Electron with multi-account support, only for Linux!
+WhatsApp Client built on Electron with multi-account support!